-The problem with the hype machine is that it leads lots of people to think of VA services like those of cable, Internet, gas, electricity, mobile phone, or any other utility provider.
+The problem with the hype machine is that it leads lots of people think of VA services like those of cable, Internet, gas, electricity, mobile phone, or any other utility provider.

 But hiring somebody to help you work fewer hours or become more productive, is totally unlike contracting with a utility service.
 It’s not a simple matter of signing up, paying your bills, and leaving everything else to the provider.